scala/scala3/docs/docs/reference/contextual/extension-methods.md

 1. To avoid confusion, names of normal methods are not allowed to start with `extension_`.

 2. A named import such as `import a.m` of an extension method in `a` will make `m` only available as an extension method.
-   To access it under `extension_m` that name as to be imported separately.
+   To access it under `extension_m` that name has to be imported separately.
 Example:

    ```scala
    object DoubleOps: